 Sleeves-all seasons, all day long: Why force a sleeve when you can have an excuse to accessorize!?
 A sleeveless shift dress can be worn over a long-sleeved mesh bodysuit to add a personalized flair to the arms, disguise any imperfections and be body-slimming in one simple step.
 Add a ¾ sleeve bolero jacket, with the mesh sleeve peaking out and you’ve added a sexy flair and warmth in a very unique-to-you way.
 That’s only a couple of the many ways you can rethink the sleeve by thinking outside of the rule-box.

 Length: Creative layering including hosiery, palazzo-pants or leggings can disguise any flaws.
 That will add another option to mix-and-match your favorite staples while allowing for shorter hemlines.
 Plus, accessorizing a short skirt in this way extends the visual length of your legs, especially when forgoing the heels.
 Otherwise, there are plenty of stylish dresses in today’s trends that allow for a longer skirt, like maxi or wrap dresses.

 While we break those rules above, let’s consider a few new ones that are often unsaid.

-As you can see, with a little creative thinking, it can be easy and fun to throw caution to the wind, just so long as you know which way the wind is blowing!
-Below you’ll find a selection stylish dresses for women over 50 handpicked for your closet.
+As you can see, with a little creative thinking, it can be easy and fun to throw caution to the wind, just as long as you know which way the wind is blowing!
+Below you’ll find a selection of stylish dresses for women over 50 handpicked for your closet.